lbr-stack/lbr_stack_doc/paper/paper.md

 ---
-title: 'LBR FRI ROS 2 Stack: Lightweight FRI ROS 2 Interface'
+title: 'LBR-Stack: ROS 2 and Python Integration of KUKA FRI for Med and IIWA Robots'
 tags:
   - C++
   - Python